S0ulShell/JS-Calculator/README.md

-Basic calculator made using html, css and Javascript, as part of the odin project The calculator does not have decimal and delete functionality right now but may add in the future.
+Basic calculator made using html, css and Javascript, as part of the odin project

+The calculators Del button does not function, and the calculator cannot use decimals.

 Pressing an operator twice in a row will use whatever is on the display as the second number for operation.

-Conatins an easter egg for anyone that uses this to find :)
+Conatins an easter egg for those willing to find it :)

-Hope you enjoy crunching some simple numbers
+Enjoy crunching some simple numbers